-When growing with good seeds in a greenhouse remember that some plants will grow as wide as they are tall especially if they have plenty of sun, good soil and plenty of root space.
-Remember too that a few seeds could provide a years worth of medication or recreational weed, so regard the seed as an investment and get a good strain.
-This is one area of your life where you really don’t need to compromise.
+When growing with good cannabis seeds in a greenhouse remember that some plants will grow as wide as they are tall especially if they have plenty of sun, good soil and ample root space.
+Remember too that a few seeds could provide a years worth of medication or recreational weed, so regard the cannabis seed as an investment and get a good variety.
+Cannabis seeds are one area of your life where you really don’t need to compromise.
 Look at the Dutch Passion website for some cannabis cup winning options.
 Proven varieties for greenhouse growing, especially at northern latitudes, includes Shaman, Durban Poison, Passion #1, Frisian Dew and Frisian Duck.
 These varieties have been used by numerous repeat growers over many years.
 They have passed stringent standards for potency, quality, pest/mold resistance and vigour.
 Growing these feminized seeds in a greenhouse will deliver excellent results.

 Some growers equip their greenhouses with a ‘darkening’ system.
 Essentially this involves using dark blinds/curtains to create blackout conditions inside even when it is sunny outside.
 This can be used to simulate short summer days and ‘force’ the plants to start flowering and producing buds much sooner than normal.
 Although this involves extra expense it is one way of accelerating greenhouse weed production.
 The grower simply uses the blinds to reduce daily light exposure to 12 hours (or less) and the plants in the greenhouse respond by flowering.

-Growing cannabis in a greenhouse is a simple and effective way towards self sufficiency.
-Judging by the increasing number of internet forums, greenhouse growing also seems to be a rapidly expanding pastime amongst growers of all backgrounds in a wide range of countries.
+Growing cannabis in a greenhouse is a simple and cost effective way to be self sufficient in your cannabis needs.
+Greenhouse growing seems to be a rapidly expanding pastime amongst cannabis growers of all backgrounds in a wide range of countries.

-The more professional greenhouse grower will take care to introduce new, good quality soil each year and keep the greenhouse clean and tidy to minimise potential for pests and disease.
+The more professional greenhouse grower will take care to introduce new, good quality soil/fertilizer each year and keep the greenhouse clean and tidy to minimise potential for pests and disease.
 Some greenhouse growers use strategically placed fencing and shrubs to make the greenhouse inaccessible to unwanted visitors and invisible to prying eyes.
 Greenhouses are cheap to buy.
 You can buy small low cost plastic ones for not much more than a hundred euros.
 Even cheaper ones are available with plastic covers.
-They are available everywhere and come in any shape/size required.
+They are available everywhere and come in any shape/size required for all budgets.
 Some of the modern polycarbonate greenhouses are also opaque giving instant privacy and have lockable doors.
 What more could you need in your back garden?
 Remember that poor quality cannabis seeds can’t produce connoisseur quality cannabis, no matter how well you grow them.
-Invest in the best you can get from a company with a proven reputation, and enjoying growing your own cannabis in a greenhouse.
+Invest in the best cannabis seeds you can get from a company with a proven reputation, and enjoying growing your own cannabis in a greenhouse.